1921 Los Angeles Angels season

 The 1921 Los Angeles Angels season was the 19th season for the Los Angeles Angels playing in the Pacific Coast League (PCL).
 The team won the PCL pennant with a 108–80 record.
-Red Killefer was the manager and also appeared in 103 games, principally as a center fielder.
+Red Killefer was the manager.
+He also appeared in 103 games, principally as a center fielder.

 Right fielder Sam Crawford, at age 41, appeared in 175 games and led the team with a .318 batting average and a .463 slugging percentage.
 He was later inducted into the Baseball Hall of Fame.

-Center fielder Jigger Statz, at age 23, compiled a .310 batting average, went on to play 18 seasons for the Angels until retiring after the 1942 season, and was later inducted into the Pacific Coast League Hall of Fame.
+Center fielder Jigger Statz, at age 23, compiled a .310 batting average.
+He went on to play 18 seasons for the Angels until retiring after the 1942 season.
+He was later inducted into the Pacific Coast League Hall of Fame.

-First baseman Art Griggs, at age 37, hit .294 and led the team with 69 extra-base hits and 302 total bases.
+At age 37, First baseman Art Griggs, hit .294 and led the team with 69 extra-base hits and 302 total bases.

 The team's pitching staff was led by Doc Crandall with 24 wins, Vic Aldridge with a 2.16 earned run average (ERA), and Art Reinhart with a .750 winning percentage (15-5 win–loss record).